-Nowadays we are facing problems on a global scale in all fields.
+Nowadays, we are facing problems on a global scale in all fields.
 Economic, environmental, cultural and social crises are shared by all countries worldwide.
 It was in 1972 in Stockholm, during the United Nations Conference on the Human Environment, that people started talking about sustainable development.
 The 2020 “Earth Overshoot” day, which “marks the date when humanity’s demand for ecological resources and services in a given year exceeds what Earth can regenerate in that year,” is on the 22nd of August.
-Nevertheless, we still see many behaviours and related choices, on both a small and large scale, which are failing to address the challenges of our times.
+Nevertheless, we still see many behaviors and related choices, on both a small and large scale, which are failing to address the challenges of our times.

 The problems mining the path toward a better future include climatic changes, overpopulation, scarcity of food, new diseases, pollution and loss of biodiversity, as well as continuous conflicts between different interests.
 The risk of leaving future generations in a poor and devastated scenario, like those described and represented in many novels, movies, comic books and videogames, is real and tangible.

-This situation has arisen for several reasons, but is mainly due to some questionable behaviours grounded on selfish and obsessive exploitation of resources, arrogance and superficiality.
+This situation has arisen for several reasons but is mainly due to some questionable behaviors grounded on selfish and obsessive exploitation of resources, arrogance and superficiality.
 Another negative attitude has been to disregard the lessons of history.
 Ignoring or forgetting how to learn from the previous experiences of our ancestors is one of the reasons why we make the same, or similar, mistakes as those made in the past.
 Consequently, the current situation should and could have been avoided.

-Human beings can positively affect the spaces they live in, whether this be a house, a palace, a neighbourhood, a city, a country, a continent or the whole world.
+Human beings can positively affect the spaces they live in, whether this be a house, a palace, a neighborhood, a city, a country, a continent or the whole world.
 It is not simply that sustainability requires a more balanced relationship between man and nature.
 We must not forget that human wellbeing is a mixture of cultural, economic, environmental and social aspects that should also be well balanced.
-More responsible and reflective behaviour could provide the capacity to evaluate and avoid dangerous situations by making wise decisions.
+More responsible and reflective behavior could provide the capacity to evaluate and avoid dangerous situations by making wise decisions.
 In order to follow this path, it is essential to respect all the existing differences between people by improving our way of thinking.

 Architecture is everywhere, and it can positively influence human beings.
 Buildings in rural and urban environments have the power to affect our daily life through their aesthetic, cultural, emotional and functional qualities.
 These reflections constitute the foundations for a visionary architecture that could be named the ‘Equilibrium Tower’.
 Through its shape, presence and content, such a tower could deliver messages, remind people of significant values and enable people to improve their behaviour.